OgarProject/Ogar/README.md

 Playerbots are currently basic and for testing purposes.
 To use them, change "serverBots" to a value higher than zero (I like to use 50) in the config field of GameServer.js.

-## Known Issues
-- [General] Several formulas for calculating variables (ex. distance of splitting) are incorrect

 ## Obtaining and Using
 If you are on Windows, Ogar no longer requires an installation of node.js to run.
 Simply launch the batch file that is included to run the server.
 This is a beta feature, and if there are any problems, switch back to using Ogar with node.js.
 The rest of this section is for non Windows users.